 Extensive animal testing has shown that the PAT protein is non-toxic to humans and animals.
-The same gene has been expressed in other transgenic crops assessed by FSANZ (applications A372, A375, A386 and A481) and is considered to pose no risks to human health and safety.
+The same gene has been expressed in other transgenic crops assessed by FSANZ and is considered to pose no risks to human health and safety.